8 Niche Accessories Brand Success Stories

 5. AR Catch22 ($7.2K/year)

-Alex (from Colorado Springs, Colorado, USA) started AR Catch22 almost 14 years ago.
+Alex (from Colorado Springs, Colorado, USA) started AR Catch22 about 14 years ago.

 Hi!
 I’m Alex Corstorphine, founder of AR Catch22.
 AR Catch22 produces and sells bolt catches for .22lr converted AR-15 rifles.